NCAA March Madness: How To Watch Selection Sunday Online, Streaming, And On TV

 How to watch

-Start time: The show is expected to start at approximately 6:00 p.m.
-Eastern Time.
-However, the show is scheduled after the conclusion of the Big Ten championship game on CBS, and live sporting events don’t always end on-time, so the start time is approximate.
+Start time: The show is expected to start at approximately 6 p.m.
+ET.
+However, the show is scheduled after the conclusion of the Big Ten championship game on CBS, and live sporting events don’t always end on time, so the start time is approximate.

 On regular TV: Just watch on CBS.

 Streaming: If you’ve cut the cord, you still have a few options.
-You can watch the regular CBS feed if you have the CBS All Access app on your TV; the monthly subscription fee is $5.99 per month.
-You can also stream the show via the NCAA March Madness Live (requires authentication) app, Hulu + Live TV, YouTube TV, Sling TV, Playstation Vue, DirectTV Now, or Fubo TV.
+You can watch the regular CBS feed if you have the CBS All Access app on your TV — the monthly subscription fee is $5.99 per month.
+You can also stream the show via the NCAA March Madness Live (requires authentication) app, Hulu + Live TV, YouTube TV, Sling TV, PlayStation Vue, DirectTV Now, or Fubo TV.
 All of these options require a subscription.

 Online: CBS Sports HQ will broadcast the Selection Sunday show online, without a subscription.

-And the most important question: how do I get a printable bracket?: They’ll be all over the internet, provided by just about every major, mid-market, and minor newspaper and/or CBS affiliate.
-But if you go to the NCAA’s website, you can get a blank one now, so you can print off the teams as they’re revealed.
+And the most important question — how do I get a printable bracket?: They’ll be all over the internet, provided by just about every major, mid-market, and minor newspaper and/or CBS affiliate.
+But if you go to the NCAA‘s website, you can get a blank one now, so you can print off the teams as they’re revealed.

 The NCAA Men’s College Basketball Tournament begins Tuesday, March 19.